deanraguso/dc_tech_challenge/README.md

 # Delegate Connect - Technical Challenge
 #### Author: Dean Raguso

-## Challenge
+## Challenge (Short)
-Create a system capable to allow clients to create events, and have the events schedule be printable.
+Create a system that allows clients to create virtual events, and have the schedule be printable.

 ## Features
 A use can...